 Jacksonville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 72,436 people and 21 constituent neighborhoods, Jacksonville is the 14th largest community in North Carolina.
-Jacksonville has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Jacksonville was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Jacksonville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Jacksonville, where the median household income is $44,956.00.

-21.20% of the workforce is employed in the armed forces, making the military a huge focus of life in Jacksonville.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Accommodation and Retail industries respectively employ 16.46% and 13.40% of the civilian workforce.
+The armed forces are a huge part of the life in Jacksonville, employing 21.20% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 16.46% and 13.40% of the civilian workforce, respectively.

 Another interesting thing about Jacksonville, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-One of the nice things about Jacksonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jacksonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Compared to the rest of the country, citizens of Jacksonville spend much less time in their cars: on average, their commute to work is only 16.88 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.